jenkinsci/insightappsec-plugin/README.md

 ## Prerequisites
 To use the plugin you will need
 - A user account on the Insight Platform with `Read Write` or `Admin` access.

-- An Insight Platform API key, instructions for creating one can be found [here](https://insight.help.rapid7.com/docs/managing-platform-api-keys).

 - Access to InsightAppSec

 ## Installation